Ronald E. Asher: Personal life

-Ronald E. Asher was born in Gringley-on-the-Hill, Nottinghamshire, England on 23 July 1926 to Ernest and Doris (Hurst) Asher.
+Asher was born in Gringley-on-the-Hill, Nottinghamshire, England, on 23 July 1926 to Ernest and Doris (Hurst) Asher.
 He won a scholarship to study at the King Edward VI Grammar School at Retford, Nottinghamshire.
-Asher completed his Bachelor of Arts in 1950 and was certified in the phonetics French in 1951 from the University College London.
-He did doctoral research on 16th-century French literature and received Ph.D. in 1955 from the University College London.
+He completed his Bachelor of Arts in 1950 and was certified in the phonetics French in 1951 from the University College London.
+He did doctoral research on 16th-century French literature and received a Ph.D. in 1955 from the University College London.

-Asher died on 26 December 2022, at the age of 96.
+Asher died on 26 December 2022 at the age of 96.

 Career

-After Asher received his Ph.D., he was offered two lectureships, at The School of Oriental and African Studies (SOAS), University of London and at the Renaissance French of the University College of North Staffordshire.
-He opted for SOAS and spent four years at the School's Department of India, Pakistan, and Ceylon (Sri Lanka) under the Department of Linguistics doing linguistic theoretical research in Tamil language.
+After Asher received his Ph.D., he was offered two lectureships: at The School of Oriental and African Studies (SOAS), University of London and at the Renaissance French of the University College of North Staffordshire.
+He opted for SOAS and spent four years at its Department of India, Pakistan and Ceylon (now Sri Lanka) under the Department of Linguistics doing linguistic theoretical research in Tamil language.

-Asher joined the Department of General Linguistics at The University of Edinburgh in 1965.
-He was Professor of Linguistics from 1977, was Dean of the Faculty of Arts from 1986 to 1989, and retired as a Vice Principal in 1993.
+Asher joined the Department of General Linguistics at the University of Edinburgh in 1965.
+He was Professor of Linguistics from 1977, was Dean of the Faculty of Arts from 1986 to 1989 and retired as a Vice Principal in 1993.

 Asher served as the President of International Association for Tamil Research from 1983 to 1990.

-Asher was a visiting professor of Tamil at the University of Chicago (1961–62), of linguistics at the University of Illinois at Urbana–Champaign (1967), of Malayalam and Tamil at the Michigan State University (1968), of Doctor R. P. Sethu Pillai Silver Jubilee Endowment at the University of Madras (1968), of linguistics at the University of Minnesota (1969), of Collège de France, Paris (1970), of linguistic and International communication at the International Christian University, Tokyo (1994–95), and of 20th-century Malayalam Literature at the Mahatma Gandhi University, Kottayam, Kerala (1995–96).
+Asher was a visiting professor of Tamil at the University of Chicago (1961–1962), of linguistics at the University of Illinois at Urbana–Champaign (1967), of Malayalam and Tamil at the Michigan State University (1968), of Doctor R. P. Sethu Pillai Silver Jubilee Endowment at the University of Madras (1968), of linguistics at the University of Minnesota (1969), of Collège de France, Paris (1970), of linguistic and International communication at the International Christian University, Tokyo (1994–95), and of 20th-century Malayalam Literature at the Mahatma Gandhi University, Kottayam, Kerala (1995–1996).